cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 # Test Vectors

-This section includes test vectors for the (V)OPRF protocol specified in this document.
-For each ciphersuite specified in {{ciphersuites}}, there is a set of test vectors for the protocol when run in the base mode and verifiable mode.
+This section includes test vectors for the protocol variants specified in this document.
+For each ciphersuite specified in {{ciphersuites}}, there is a set of test vectors for the protocol when run the OPRF, VOPRF, and POPRF modes.
 Each test vector lists the batch size for the evaluation.
 Each test vector value is encoded as a hexadecimal byte string.
 The label for each test vector value is described below.

 - "Input": The private client input, an opaque byte string.
 - "Info": The public info, an opaque byte string.
+Only present for POPRF vectors.
 - "Blind": The blind value output by `Blind()`, a serialized `Scalar` of `Ns` bytes long.
 - "BlindedElement": The blinded value output by `Blind()`, a serialized